-- Scooter rides must start and end at a bicycle rack except those in the dismount zones on the Abele Quadrangle, the Athletic Department campus, Sarah P. Duke Gardens and the East Campus Quadrangle.
+- Scooter rides must start and end adjacent to a bicycle rack except those in the dismount zones on the Abele Quadrangle and Bryan Center Plaza, the Athletic Department campus, Sarah P. Duke Gardens and the East Campus Quadrangle.

 - Scooters may not be transported on Duke Transit buses, Duke Van Service, or Duke ADA vehicles.